- 1 Using Offline Mode of Cachly

 Using Offline List and Map Views

 The primary reason for using this interface is to select an offline list to use for caching operations.
 Tapping the name of the list will open a screen offering Map and List views of the entries in the list.
 The top bar offers a back arrow that will return you to the previous view of all available offline lists.
 Like the Live View, there is a switch to go between Map and List View.
-The currently selected one will be highlighted in a darker color.
+The currently selected view will be highlighted in white.

 |Offline Map View||Offline List View|